Chukwu3meka/Transearch-Client/README.md

 3. You can clone this project at ay point in time for interview, personal project etc

+4. I try to keep the packages in this repo upto date.

-4. Feel free to contact [me](https://chukwuemeka.vercel.app) about any problems.
+5. Feel free to contact [me](https://chukwuemeka.vercel.app) about any problems.
 I will try to help as much as I can 😉